PolyMet mine in Minnesota becomes NewRange Copper Nickel - NewsBreak

 The joint venture controls both the NorthMet deposit and Teck's Mesaba deposit a few miles to the east.
 The lower-profile Mesaba project hasn't progressed past the exploratory stages.
 NewRange plans further studies.
 A formal proposal for the envisioned open pit mine would have to go through a full environmental review and permitting process.
 That process would take at least several years.
 It hasn't been decided whether a mine at the Mesaba site would use the former LTV Steel processing plant near Hoyt Lakes that will handle NorthMet's ore.

-The combined indicated and inferred resources of the two deposits adds up to nearly 4.8 billion tons (4.4 billion metric tons) — over 1.1 billion tons (1 billion metric tons) from NorthMet and over 3.6 billion tons (3.3 billion metric tons) from Mesaba, the companies said.
+The combined indicated and inferred resources of the two deposits adds up to nearly 4.8 billion tons — over 1.1 billion tons from NorthMet and over 3.6 billion tons from Mesaba, the companies said.

 While the NorthMet deposit is in a watershed that eventually flows into Lake Superior, the Minnesota Center for Environmental Advocacy has pointed out that the Mesaba ore body sits mostly in the Boundary Waters watershed, like Twin Metals.
 But unlike Twin Metals, the Mesaba mineral rights leases are from the state, not the federal government.